- Parents Home

-Kids with beta thalassemia trait usually don't need treatment.
+Kids with beta thalassemia trait don't need treatment.

-Children and adults with beta thalassemia major need lifelong medical care that
+Children with beta thalassemia major need lifelong medical care that includes:

 How Can Parents Help Kids With Beta Thalassemia Trait?

-may want to talk to a genetic counselor someday to understand how beta thalassemia, sickle cell, and other hemoglobin changes run in families.
+You or your child may want to talk to a genetic counselor someday to understand how beta thalassemia, sickle cell, and other hemoglobin changes run in families.

 How Can Parents Help Kids With Beta Thalassemia Intermedia or Major?

-a case manager (a nurse or other provider who coordinates your child's medical
+- a case manager (a nurse or other provider who coordinates your child's medical care)

 What Else Should I Know?